qamarfj/meal-sharing/readme.md

 - **Nodejs week 3** - Here you will be building the backend api.
 Meaning you will work in the `src/backend` folder.
 - **React week 5** - Here you will be building the frontend components and routing.
 In this week you will be working in the `src/client` folder.
-- **reservation sharing class** - After week 5 of react you will have a specific class for finishing the reservation sharing website.
+- **meal sharing class** - After week 5 of react you will have a specific class for finishing the reservation sharing website.
 Here you will make everything work and deploy the website to the internet

 ## 🏁 Getting Started <a name = "getting_started"></a>